What is Named Entity Recognition (NER)?

 One benefit of an AI NER model is that it can learn to determine whether a word is an entity of interest based on the context around the word.
 For example, an AI NER model could use the context of the sentence to determine whether the word Apple refers to the organization or to the fruit.
 A rule-based model might struggle with something like this.

-NER example
+NER examples

 Here’s a quick example to help understand what NER does.